Chart Color Schemes

 Health performance in Hillman is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most common medical conditions were arthritis (affecting 11.2% of residents) and mental health issues (9.9%), while 60.1% declared themselves completely clear of medical ailments, compared to 71.9% in Greater Perth.
-Hillman has a higher proportion of seniors aged 65 and over at 24.3% (470 people), compared to 16.3% in Greater Perth.
+The most common medical conditions in the area were found to be arthritis and mental health issues, impacting 11.2 and 9.9% of residents, respectively, while 60.1% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 23.3% of residents aged 65 and over (454 people), which is higher than the 16.1% in Greater Perth.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health